-How can Allied Remodeling Contractors help Modernize Your Older Home?
+How can Allied Remodeling Contractors help Modernize Your Old House?

-Here are some ways Our renovation contractor can spruce up and modernize your old home remodel:
+Here are some ways Our renovation contractors can spruce up and modernize your old house:

 The design of rooms in older homes tended to be divided into small separate spaces.
 When architecturally an option, removing a wall between the kitchen and the den, or a living room and family room, can create a much more open layout.
 An open layout often makes your space feel and look bigger.

 Many older homes from the 1930s-1950s are very dimly lit compared to today’s standards.
 Our renovation contractor will show you where you can add more ceiling fixtures to really brighten up a room, and improve and expand your space visually.

 Say goodbye to mixed materials and especially carpet.
 Instead of having linoleum in one room, tile in another, and maybe even some wood sprinkled in, having one uniform material throughout your home creates a cohesive look and a cleaner design.

 Along with new lamps and ceiling fixtures, replacing the small window of the original design with larger windows adds more light and brightens the space.
 Older homes typically had fewer windows, as well as much smaller windows compared to today.
 Let our renovation contractor show you the possibilities of adding more windows.

 DIY or Hire a Renovation Contractor?